 A complicating risk factor for mTBI is a person's lifetime accumulation of TBI events.
 Receiving multiple concussions has been associated with greater risk of developing a neurodegenerative disease like chronic traumatic encephalopathy (CTE).
 Scientists have found an association between CTE and repetitive mTBI in professional athletes and combat Veterans after autopsy.
 There is some evidence from epidemiological studies (studies that use clinical diagnostic codes in health records) that shows a link between multiple mTBIs and progressive neurodegenerative conditions, like Parkinson's disease, as well as increased association between the two with increasing severity of TBI. (source: https://www.research.va.gov/topics/tbi.cfm)

 In August 2012, President Obama signed an executive order to improve access to mental health services for veterans, service members and military families.
 It directed the DOD and HHS to conduct a comprehensive mental health study with an emphasis on PTSD, mTBI and related injuries to develop better prevention, diagnosis and treatment options.
-This research is ongoing and the issue is that insurance does not yet cover emerging medical treatments, such as neurofeedback and hyperbaric oxygen therapy, which are proving symptom improvement now for veterans now and improving their quality of life.
+This research is ongoing and the issue is that insurance does not yet cover emerging medical treatments, such as neurofeedback and hyperbaric oxygen therapy.

 Veterans are seeking out these cutting-edge treatment alternatives to either augment their traditional medical treatment or when they find no symptom improvement from traditional treatments.
 CACF wants to help offset costs and help veterans gain access to emerging therapies that are providing symptom improvement and helping to restore quality of life.